TCT-based monitoring of LGAD radiation hardness for ATLAS-HGTD production: Samples and experimental technique

 Besides the TCT method, samples have also been characterized with the established C-V technique and in charge collection measurements using a radioactive source $\strontium$.
 The C-V measurements to determine the LGAD $\vgl$ are carried out at $20\,^\circ\mathrm{C}$ in a probe station using probe needles for contacting.
 One of the pads in the $1\times2$ LGAD array is probed, while the other pad and the surrounding guard ring are connected to ground and are decoupled from the signal probe.
 The sensor capacitance as a function of bias voltage is measured at an AC test frequency of $10\up{kHz}$, using the Cp-Rp (parallel capacitance, parallel resistance) model for impedance analysis.
 C-V measurements on irradiated devices are always performed with the sample biased to high voltage at least twice after irradiation.
-This is because the depletion voltage of the LGAD gain layer, measured during the first biasing, is lower than in subsequent measurements.
-The origin of this effect is currently under investigation.
+This is because the depletion voltage of the LGAD gain layer, measured during the first biasing, is lower than in subsequent measurements taken immediately (minutes) afterwards.
+The measured value stabilizes after the first biasing cycle.
+This effect has been consistently observed on sensors from different manufacturers during the research and development phase and its origin is still under investigation.

 Calibrated measurements of collected charge and time resolution with $\strontium$ have been done with a setup described in \cite{3d_timing}, using beta electrons as a substitute for MIPs.
 The setup uses a reference LGAD with a time resolution of $30\up{ps}$ to determine the time resolution of the investigated sample (DUT).
 The data acquisition is triggered by a coincidence of signals in the reference LGAD in front of the DUT and a scintillator coupled to a photomultiplier behind the DUT.
 The DUT signal is not involved in triggering to minimize the trigger bias.
 Due to geometric trigger acceptance, the particles pass the active part of the DUT in about 5--10$\,\%$ of the triggered events.
 In a standard measurement 5000 events are recorded of which 400 have a track passing through the DUT.
 The DUT is cooled down to $-30\,^{\circ}\mathrm{C}$ and a single pixel is read out using a discrete transimpedance front end amplifier, described in \cite{SCIPP_board}, and an oscilloscope with a sampling rate of $20\up{GS}/\mathrm{s}$ and an analog bandwidth of $2.5\up{GHz}$.
 In each event the collected charge is measured from the pulse peak of the recorded waveform.
 The charge spectrum for the entire set of events is fitted above the noise peak with a Landau-Gaussian convolution (Figure \ref{fig:sr90_spectrum}).
 The most probable value (MPV) of the Landau function is quoted as the collected charge and is converted to absolute charge in fC using a known calibration factor.
 The time resolution is calculated from the standard deviation of the difference in the time of arrival between the DUT and the reference LGAD, corrected by the time resolution of the reference, using an offline constant fraction discrimination at $20\,\%$ of the pulse maximum to determine the time of arrival.